olfp/Deep16/doc/Deep16-Arch.md

 | SS       | 10   | Stack Segment |
 | ES       | 11   | Extra Segment |

+The effective 20 bit memory address is computed as (segment << 4) + offset.
+Which sehment register to use is either explicit (LDS/STS) or implicit: CS for intruction fetch, SS or ES when specified cua PSW SR/ER or else DS.

 ### 2.3 Special Registers

 **Table 2.3: Special Registers**